bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - `get()`: resolves to an array of all the resources contained in the database.
 If you pass an `id` to this method it will return the resource with that id if one is found.
 - `insert()`: calling insert passing it a resource object will add it to the database and return the newly created resource.
 - `update()`: accepts two arguments, the first is the `id` of the resource to update, and the second is an object with the `changes` to apply.
 It returns the updated resource.
 If a resource with the provided `id` is not found, the method returns `null`.
-- `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.
+- `remove()`: the remove method accepts an `id` as its first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.

 The `projects-model.js` includes an extra method called `getProjectActions()` that takes a _project id_ as its only argument and returns a list of all the _actions_ for the _project_.